 - Kovner Fellowship program**

-All other students should click on the link most appropriate to their situation for complete instructions.
 Only students with complete applications will be considered for scholarship support.

 Students seeking only federal student aid need only to submit the FAFSA, although additional documents may be required after submission.
 Students who have been convicted for the possession or sale of illegal drugs for an offense that occurred while receiving federal student aid may be ineligible for additional federal student aid.
 The Juilliard School does not discriminate against applicants on the basis of race, color, religion, gender, age, sexual orientation, political beliefs, national origin, or disability.